 Staybridge Suites Fairfield Napa features spacious studio, one and two bedroom suites with separate living and sleeping areas.
 All-suite accommodations feature a fully equipped kitchenette with microwave, refrigerator, coffeemaker, dinnerware and utensils.
 A flat-screen cable TV is included in every room as well as free high speed Internet, a desk and chair.

 What is the best thing to do with kids in Fairfield?

 Scandia Family Center is one of the best things to do with kids in Fairfield.
 It is a family-friendly amusement complex that covers nine acres in Fairfield.
 It features multiple 18-hole miniature golf courses, single and double go-karts, and waterbugs- bumper boats.
 There are even batting cages.
 The cafe serves a pizza-centric menu, but there is something for everyone.

 What is Fairfield known for?

 Fairfield boasts the world-famous Jelly Belly Candy Company.
 Jelly Belly Candy also makes over 50 other sweet treats.
-And this forty-minute free tour, voted Top 10 U.S. Factory Tour, provides a behind-the-scenes look at how the famous bean is created.
+This forty-minute free tour, voted Top 10 U.S. Factory Tour, provides a behind-the-scenes look at how the famous bean is created.

 What are some things to do in Fairfield when it’s raining?

 There is no need to get bored in Fairfield when it’s raining.
-Take a morning and tour the Travis Air Force Base Aviation Museum Visitors can wander through the air collection of dozens of vintage and modern aircraft, including the B-29 Superfortress.
+Take a morning tour of the Travis Air Force Base Aviation Museum.
+Visitors can wander through the air collection of dozens of vintage and modern aircraft, including the B-29 Superfortress.
 There are also interactive exhibits and historical items such as uniforms, medals, and photographs.